 That’s where we come in.
 Here we’re looking at some of the best cheap bass guitars currently available for around £500/$620 and under.
 Every bass here is worth your money; you’ll just need to choose the features that are most important to you.
 And we’ve got you covered there too – we’ll help you make your choices with our essential buying info.
 Let’s get started!

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new budget bass guitar until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a new budget bass guitar until the Black Friday guitar deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 What is the best cheap bass guitar right now?